kenmhaggerty/iTunesUnduplicator/README.md

 <h4>Trust Mode</h4>
 <p>When your run iTunesUnduplicator.py you will be presented with the option to turn Trust Mode on or off.</p>
 <ul>
 <li><b>1 = Trust Mode ON</b>: The script will automatically check every folder for duplicate files and move duplicates to the Trash.
-To cancel at any time, enter CTRL-C.</li>
+To quit at any time, hit CTRL-C.</li>
 <li><b>2 = Trust Mode OFF</b>: Each time the script encounters a possible duplicate, it will present you with two files: File 1 (likely duplicate) and File 2 (likely original).
 You are asked to take one of the following actions via a prompt:
 <ul>
 <li><b>1 = Delete File 1</b>: Deletes the most likely duplicate.</li>